ryanfordSLAC/Dosi_Xchange/README.md

 # Dosi_Xchange
 iOS App for Exchanging Area Dosimeters

-Created by Ryan Ford
+Created by Ryan Ford (feat.
+Helen Choi)

 This app was created as a major revision (complete rebuild) of the Dosimeter Manager app.
 Issues overcome in this version are:
 * Data is now centrally managed in CloudKit
-* Dosimeters are mapped out on a Map using MapKit.
-Users can navigate to dosimeters and see how many are nearby visually
-* Dosimeters are listed by distance from user
 * Dosimeters can be scanned by either Location Code (QRCode) or Dosimeter Number

-### Current Revision Branch:  problemText

-Problem Text is an Alert which is called from the Nearest Dosimeters VC by tapping a list item.

-The purpose of the alert is to store a problem identified in the field such as missing dosimeter.

-- [X] Develop Alert
-- [ ] Create Query to populate any existing problem text to the Text Field in the Alert
-- [ ] Create function to save record
-- [ ] Build and test
+* Dosimeters are mapped out in 'Map View' using MapKit
+  - Users can navigate to dosimeters and see how many are nearby visually
+  - Users can filter pins displayed on the map based on the status of the location
+* Dosimeters ready to be exchanged/collected are listed in 'List View'
+  - List can be sorted by distance from user location or alphabetically
+* All locations are listed by status (active/inactive) in 'All Locations'
+  - Users can search for a location by QR Code or location description
+  - Users can activate/deactivate locations and edit dosimeter records
+* User location detail is available in 'Coordinates'
+* 'Email Data' allows user to email complete data set as a .csv file attachment

 #### Installation